West Deptford High School: Athletics

-The wrestling team won the South Jersey Group II state sectional title in 1996, 2000, 2010, 2019 and 2020; the team won the Group II state championship in 2000.
-The wrestling team won the 2000 Group III state championship, edging North Hunterdon High School 25–24 in the semifinal match and defeating Sparta High School 34–28 in the finals.
-The wrestling team took the South Jersey, Group III sectional title in 2000 with a 37–23 win in the tournament final against Oakcrest High School.
+The boys' wrestling team won the South Jersey Group II state sectional title in 1996, 2000, 2010, 2019 and 2020; the team won the Group II state championship in 2000.
+The team won the 2000 Group III state championship, edging North Hunterdon High School 25–24 in the semifinal match and defeating Sparta High School 34–28 in the finals.
+The boys' wrestling team took the South Jersey, Group III sectional title in 2000 with a 37–23 win in the tournament final against Oakcrest High School.
 In the 2009-10 wrestling season, the Eagles won a South Jersey Group II Title.
 Then beat 10th-ranked David Brearley High School in the state semi-finals before losing to second-ranked Long Branch High School in the finals and finished ranked 12th in the state.

 The 1996 softball team finished the season with a 24–6 record after winning the Group II state championship.
 The team won the semifinals against Carteret High School in 14 innings and went on to win the championship with a 6-5 extra-inning victory against Arthur L. Johnson High School in the tournament final after falling behind in the ninth, tying the game and then going on to win in the bottom of the tenth inning.

 The football team won the South Jersey Group II state title in 2002–2004, 2007, 2011, 2012 and 2016.
 The football team won the South, Group II state sectional championship in 2002 edging Buena Regional High School 21–20 in the tournament final.
 The team repeated in 2003 with a 17–12 win against Overbrook High School in the tournament final.
 The team won for a third consecutive year in 2004 with a 42–20 victory over Point Pleasant Boro High School.
 The Eagles went on to win the Group II state championship a fourth time in 2007 with a 31–17 victory over Point Pleasant Boro High School.
 The team won the 2016 South Jersey Group II state sectional championship, finishing the season with a 12–0 record as they defeated Cedar Creek High School by a final score of 19–13 in the tournament final.
 The school's football rivalry with Haddonfield Memorial High School, which dates back to 1981, was listed at 4th on NJ.com's 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football" and was described as the best rivalry in South Jersey, citing the frequent playoff meetups between the two teams.
 Haddonfield leads the rivalry with a 27–16–1 overall record as of 2017.